aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/preparation/index.md

 # Preparation

 The preparation steps can be done in advance, can be run multiple times and will not modify your current environment.
-We encourage customers to start the preparation as soon as possible, even if not planning to apply the upgrade immediatly.
+We encourage customers to start the preparation as soon as possible, even if not planning to apply the upgrade immediately.

 The preparations steps are